ellabentov/VideoIndexerLab/Ready_Video_Indexer_Lab.md

     In this case, the labels: "*man", "standing", "indoor*" really reflect on what we see in the video.
-As in Keywords, you can use the show more to see the full set of keywords found and to use right and left arrows to navigate to the specific location in the video where they appeared.
+As in Keywords, you can use the show all to see the full set of labels found and to use right and left arrows to navigate to the specific location in the video where they appeared.